poojahirekhan/DataAnalysis--Excel/README.md

 introduction to Data Analysis using spreadsheets data analysis techniques using spreadsheets

-## module one:
- the basics of spreadsheets, including spreadsheet terminology, the interface and navigating around worksheets and workbooks.
+ the basics of spreadsheets,
+ including spreadsheet terminology,
+ the interface and navigating around worksheets and workbooks.

-## module two  :
 cleaning and analyzing data selecting data, entering and editing data, copying and auto-filling data, formatting data, and using functions and formulas

-## module three:
 cleaning and wrangling data using a spreadsheet, including the fundamentals of data quality and data privacy, removing duplicated and inaccurate data, removing empty rows, removing data inconsistencies and white spaces, and using the flash fill and text to columns features

-## module four:
 analyzing data using spreadsheets, including filtering data, sorting data, using common data analysis functions, creating and using pivot tables, and creating and using slicers and timelines.

-## module five
-hands-on labs which will guide you on how to create your first deliverable as a data analyst.